Tickets are not replaceable. Students who receive tickets will not receive duplicates in the case of loss or damage.

 Tickets are only sent via mail to students who have graduated or are on an off-campus cooperative assignment.
 You must pick up your tickets in person at your designated pick up location.
 Find your pickup location on your school page.

-Most schools do not ticket for their diploma ceremonies.
-The Law School and the Weatherhead School of Management are the only schools that require tickets for the diploma ceremony.
+The Law School, the Jack, Joseph and Morton Mandel School of Applied Social Sciences and the Weatherhead School of Management require tickets for their diploma ceremonies.
 Please consult with your commencement coordinator regarding specific arrangements.

 Yes, the commencement registration site is behind the university's Single Sign On, which is password protected.
 The site is secure.